Mohamed20a/CODSOFT/README.md

 ## Task 1: Landing Page

-**Description**: Task 1 involved creating a Landing Page using HTML, CSS, and JavaScript.
+**Description**: Task 1 involved creating a Landing Page using HTML and CSS.

 **Features**:
 - Interactive and responsive design.